Ado J. G. Muhammad: Education

-His Mandate at NPHCDA
+NPHCDA tenure

-Dr. Muhammad worked to achieve seven major objectives at the NPHCDA.
+Muhammad worked to achieve seven major objectives at the NPHCDA.
 The objectives were: To control preventable diseases; Improve access to basic health services; Improve quality of care; Strengthen institutions in the healthcare system; Develop a high-performing and empowered health workforce across the country.
 Other goals are to strengthen partnerships and engage with communities regularly to get feedback.

+Achievements

+In what was described by The Guardian UK as "The Toughest Job in Nigerian Healthcare," Muhammad served as Executive Director/CEO of the National Primary Health Care Development Agency (NPHCDA) from November 2011, he played a key role in Nigeria's successful eradication of polio.

+He established the National Polio Emergency Operations Centre in October 2012 and introduced community engagement innovations such as health camps, polio survivor groups, religious leaders, volunteer mobilizers, and child-friendly incentives.
+These efforts reduced wild poliovirus cases from 122 in 2012 to 53 in 2013 and six in 2014 (an 89% decline), with no new cases for over a year by mid-2015.
+Nigeria was removed from the polio-endemic list in September 2015, earning global praise from the WHO, Bill Gates, and partners as a model for Africa.

+The Emergency Operations Centre model was later adapted for epidemic responses across Africa, including during the COVID-19 pandemic for coordination, surveillance, and community engagement in Nigeria and beyond.

+He also strengthened routine immunization by deploying over 6,000 frontline workers, improving cold chain infrastructure, and rolling out the pentavalent vaccine nationwide to boost uptake.

+Additionally, he launched the "Primary Healthcare Under One Roof" initiative to consolidate services under state agencies, improving coordination and efficiency in Nigeria's federal system.

 Awards

-In recognition of his outstanding achievements at the NPHCDA, Nigeria's President Goodluck Jonathan honoured Dr. Muhammad with the National Award of the Officer of the Order of the Niger (OON) on September 29, 2014.
-The award of OON, which is one of the country's highest national honours, was conferred on him by the president in appreciation of his outstanding efforts to drive the process of providing primary healthcare to Nigeria's poor and most vulnerable citizens.
-Speaking shortly before he conferred the wards on Dr. Muhammad and other citizens, the president described the 2014 award recipients as "sincere men and women who point society in the right direction and mirror the possibilities of greatness unlimited."
+On 29 September 2014, President Goodluck Jonathan honoured Muhammad with the national award of the Officer of the Order of the Niger (OON) for his contributions to primary health care in Nigeria.

-In 2013, Dr. Muhammad emerged as winner of the Public Administrator of the Year Award, PAYA, which is organized annually by the Centre for Policy Development and Political Studies, Lagos, Nigeria.
+In 2013, Muhammad won the Public Administrator of the Year Award (PAYA), organized annually by the Centre for Policy Development and Political Studies, Lagos, Nigeria.

-The centre said after announcing the winner that of the 10 nominees for the award, Muhammad scored 3,025 votes, which made up over 50 percent of the total votes cast.
-The NPHCDA CEO was praised for his efforts in "eradication of poliomyelitis; reduction in maternal and infant mortality; impressive initiatives in addressing human resource challenges in the primary health care, PHC, sub-sector; integration and decentralization of HIV/AIDs intervention in PHC services in over 1,500 PHC facilities;"
+The centre said after announcing the winner that of the 10 nominees for the award, Muhammad scored 3,025 votes, representing over 50 percent of the total votes cast.
+He was praised for his efforts in "eradication of poliomyelitis; reduction in maternal and infant mortality; initiatives in addressing human resource challenges in the primary health care sub-sector; integration and decentralization of HIV/AIDs intervention in PHC services in over 1,500 PHC facilities."